Blondninja/CMPG323-Overview---32369689/README.md

 PROCEDURE:

-NB: when you run the uipath studio , it will open the connected office , please always logout when you want to do the testing, and they might be errors which i couldnt solve , however the steps are there which i have provided but still not 100%

 Click on the test that you would like to run and click the run button in UiPath Studio , when its displayed please press logout and then the automation will take place smoothly.
 Once the test is successfully You will return to UiPath Studio where you can run another test